What is Lecithin?

 Lecithin in Foods

 Lecithin is plentiful in many different foods, both plant and animal.
 Besides eggs, soybeans and seeds, other whole food sources that are high in lecithin include cod, salmon and shrimp.
 Milk also has a fair amount, as do Brussel sprouts and broccoli (cooking offer higher levels than raw).
-Kidney beans and black beans contain it as well, as do peanuts.
+Kidney beans black beans, and peanuts contain it as well.
 Most animal products contain lecithin, as do sources like corn and other grains.

 - Pure lecithin powder: As a dietary supplement, take 1200mg (just over ½ tsp) one to two times daily, or as directed by a physician.
 For best results, take with a meal.